-Concurrent engineering shaved two and a half years off development of the PC-21 training aircraft
+Concurrent engineering shaved 2½ years off development of the PC-21 training aircraft

 The company’s newest product is the Pilatus PC-21, a training aircraft for a new generation of military pilots.
 It follows the company’s highly successful PC-12, which is currently the biggest selling single-engine commercial aircraft in the world.
 There are currently more than 130 on order.
 This success is no coincidence.
 It is based on a passion for flying, an obsession for perfection and a willingness to meet customers’ expectations.

-Pilatus developed the PC-21 using NX™ digital product development software and Teamcenter® digital lifecycle management software.
-When Pilatus had to decide between NX and Catia, the company chose NX because its CAM functionality was more powerful.
+Pilatus developed the PC-21 using NX™ software and Teamcenter® software, both from product lifecycle management (PLM) specialist Siemens PLM Software.
+When Pilatus had to decide between NX and CATIA® software, the company chose NX because its computer-aided design (CAM) functionality was more powerful.
 “The decisive question was, ‘Do we want to draw or do we want to produce?’” says John Senior, vice president of Pilatus’ research and development department.
 “The answer was clear: ‘Produce, with NX.’”

-Keller notes that the cooperation between Pilatus and Siemens was and is very intensive, noting, “We value this collaboration highly.”
+Keller points out that the cooperation between Pilatus and Siemens was and is very intensive, noting, “We value this collaboration highly.”